juji-io/site/blog/a-step-to-step-guide-to-customer-service-chatbots-with-nlp-no-coding-required.md

 ![A chatbot conversation showing a user texts "help" twice, each time receives different help information.](/assets/uploads/screen-shot-2020-07-30-at-4.50.36-pm.png)

-Most importantly,  you want to make sure the following conversation won't happen to your chatbot:\
+Satisfying the last point above is most important, since it directly affects user experience.
+You want to make sure the following conversation won't ever happen to your chatbot:

+\
 User: help\
 Chatbot: I can help you transfer money.\
 User: transfer money\